-If the grievance concerns any decision involving the evaluative judgment of the quality of a faculty unit member's performance, nonrenewal, denial of promotion or change in rank, or denial of tenure, the grievance review will be limited to determining whether the decision was the result of failure to follow procedures, unless otherwise provided in this agreement.
+2. If the grievance concerns nonrenewal, denial of promotion or change in rank, or denial of tenure, the grievance review will be limited to determining whether the decision was the result of failure to follow procedures, unless otherwise provided in this agreement.
 The burden of proof, in such cases, shall rest rests with the grievant.

 7. In the case of a grievance concerning a discipline pursuant to Article XV or a termination pursuant to Article XVI, Faculty Unit Member Reduction Procedures, the burden of proof to prove the conduct charged or the factual basis for a reduction in force will rest upon the administration to the extent required by law.
-In all other cases, the burden of proof will rest upon the grievant Grievants bear the burdens of production and persuasion for affirmative defenses to actions involving discipline, termination or reduction in force and for all claims that an administrative action misinterprets, misapplies or violates a specific right protected under this agreement or Board policy.
+In all other cases, the burden of proof will rest upon the grievant Grievants bear the burden of production.
+Grievants also bear the burden of persuasion by a preponderance of evidence for affirmative defenses to actions involving discipline, termination or reduction in force and for all claims that an administrative action misinterprets, misapplies or violates a specific right protected under this agreement or Board policy.